-Referee: Original position will be middle of the field, (12-14 yards deep).
-Observe all linemen once QB has dropped back into a passing position.
+Referee: Original position will be on the throwing arm side of the QB (12-14 yards deep and 12-14 yards wide from the original position of the ball).
+Observe the tackle on your side immediately following the snap.
+The opposite side tackle then becomes your primary once QB has dropped back into a passing position.
 Observe action behind the line.
 When you read pass, back out from your original position at a 45-degree angle.
 Observe drop back blockers in your vision and QB or passer who is your responsibility until there is no threat of a foul.
 When the passer retreats, remain wide and deep to keep the play in front of you.
-Ensure that the passer is not roughed, thrown roughly to the ground, or forcibly contacted to the head or neck area.
+Ensure that the passer is not roughed, thrown roughly to the ground or forcibly contacted to the head or neck area.
 Verbally alert defender(s) when passer has released the ball.
 Rule on the legality of forward pass thrown (when the passer releases the ball) by moving to that spot of the pass beyond or behind the neutral zone, or out of bounds on run/pass option.
-Protect the passer before and after the ball is thrown.
-Determine if pass is forward or backward and if it is legal or illegal and if forward pass crosses the neutral zone.
-Assist on passes thrown behind the line and in the flat, when possible.
-Has sole responsibility for intentional grounding of a pass.
-Verbally alert defenders when passer releases the ball.
 Coordinate with the H or L on quick passes (forward or backward) that are thrown right at the wing officials.
 Check with downfield officials on the results of the play.
 Rule on intentional grounding, marking the spot of the pass with your bean bag and consulting other crew members on the position of eligible receivers.